-Yoga Nidra refers to a state of consciousness that is arrived at through a set of verbal guided instructions given by an experienced teacher.
+Yoga Nidra refers to a state of consciousness that is arrived at through a set of verbally guided instructions given by an experienced teacher.
 To be awake and aware in the deep sleep state is Yoga Nidra.
 Some may call it Yoga Nidra Meditation but unlike "true" meditation, which is done in a seated posture, Yoga Nidra is done in Savasana (corpse pose).
 This ancient Tantric technique has a multitude of benefits that are known to many but are simply side effects of the practice.
-Some Yoga Nidra benefits include a better night's sleep, calm mind, improved health, and a greater connection with Self, to name a few.
+Some Yoga Nidra benefits include a better night's sleep, a calm mind, improved health, and a greater connection with Self, to name a few.

 To learn more about Yoga Nidra and how to practice the techniques that lead you to this State, please consider taking a workshop or training.
 You'll dive deep into the philosophy to better understand:

 In Yoga Nidra, we are consciously moving from the waking state of consciousness, through the dream state, to the causal state consciously.
 To remain awake and aware through the process is the goal, then you may abide in your true nature.
 Yoga Nidra is used for many things these days, including Yoga Nidra for Sleep and Yoga Nidra for Stress.
 Although these are wonderful uses, it is not the intended purpose.
 Yoga Nidra was used by Yogis to burn the karmic seeds, the samskaras, in the Chitta or unconscious, so that they would not have to come back again, lifetime after lifetime.

 Yoga Nidra is a state of consciousness in which the body remains completely relaxed and the mind is guided to its highest state (Satva), allowing for abidance in your true nature, Svarūpa.
 All this is achieved by following the voice of a guide who’s familiar with the inner worlds; the physical, subtle, and causal worlds.